gitlabhq/gitlabhq/doc/user/project/merge_requests/code_quality_diff.md

 For more information on how the `code_quality` job should look like, check the example on [analyzing a project's code quality with Code Climate CLI][cc-docs].

+CAUTION: **Caution:**
+Code Quality was previously using `codeclimate` and `codequality` for job name and `codeclimate.json` for the artifact name.
+While these old names are still maintained they have been deprecated with GitLab 11.0 and may be removed in next major release, GitLab 12.0.
+You are advised to update your current `.gitlab-ci.yml` configuration to reflect that change.

 [ee-1984]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/1984
 [ee]: https://about.gitlab.com/products/
 [ci]: ../../../ci/README.md